Gluten is a protein found in 4 grains (cereals): wheat, rye, barley and oats. Some people need to avoid gluten in their diet for health reasons.

 Pickles, relishes, chutneys

 * Note: These lists are not complete.
 For more information, speak to a registered dietitian or visit www.coeliac.org.nz.

 Gluten and wheat is identified on all food labels in New Zealand and Australia.
 Always check the label.

 Thickeners (modified starches) made from wheat and raising agents made with wheat starch are not gluten free.

-- Other thickeners, 1401 to 1450, made from maize, tapioca or potato starch are gluten free.
+- Other thickeners (from 1401 to 1450) are made from maize, tapioca or potato starch and are gluten free.

-Sweeteners such as caramel, dextrose, glucose, glucose syrup and maltodextrin are such highly processed and purified ingredients that the source of the starch does not matter.
-Even when made from wheat they are always gluten free due to extensive processing.
+Sweeteners such as caramel, dextrose, glucose, glucose syrup and maltodextrin are such highly processed and purified ingredients that the source of the starch doesn't matter.
+Even when made from wheat they are gluten free because they have been processed so much.